zharenkov/FAQ-Scrapper/README.md

 # WebScrapper

-Web Scrapper to extract frequently asked question and there answers and puts the information into a JSON file.
+Web Scrapper to extract frequently asked questions and there answers and puts the information into a JSON file.